anandamurtiidiscursos/anandamurtiidiscursos.github.io/_posts/2005-07-01-tantric-cosmology-involution-and-evolution-of-consciousness.md

 Great Mother Creator.
 They are inseparable in essence, like fire and its capacity to burn.
 Together they are Brahma, the Supreme Consciousness, or godhead, to use a concept from Western mysticism.

-Shiva and
-Shakti have separate names so that we can conceive of the distinction between essential being and the activity that results from this being.
+Shiva andShakti have separate names so that we can conceive of the distinction between essential being and the activity that results from this being.
 Shiva is infinite being, an infinite ocean of consciousness.
 Shakti, the creative energy, is the force that creates waves on the ocean.
 Shiva is absolute